base/base/docs/specs/interop/liquidity_migration.md

 ### Access Control

-Each `SuperchainERC20` will correspond to a a remote token and can be connected to multiple existing legacy representations.
+Each `SuperchainERC20` will correspond to a remote token and can be connected to multiple existing legacy representations.
 Furthermore, each legacy representation can be connected to various `SuperchainERC20` (one per metadata).